tinko26/ao/docs/api/src/ao_sys/ao_stream.h.md

 };
 ```

+This type represents the pushing of data to a stream.
 It consists of the following members.

 | `async` | The asynchronous event. |
 | `count` | The number of bytes that have been pushed to the stream. |